-A tower high 90cm made out of acrylic that lights up with the music or sensing the position of a hand on top of it.Designed by Est, Ships from Thailand
+A tower high 90cm made out of acrylic that lights up with the music or sensing the position of a hand on top of it.Designed by Est in Thailand

 What is it?
 A completely see-trough tower high 90cm made out of 25 levels of acrylic that lights up with the music or sensing the position of a hand on top of it.
 It has many illumination styles an...Read More…

 A completely see-trough tower high 90cm made out of 25 levels of acrylic that lights up with the music or sensing the position of a hand on top of it.
 It has many illumination styles and for each style is possible to choose a color pattern.
 The tower senses the user hands position by 3 proximity ir sensors.

 I like to make things out of acrylic

 On the top level there is the control circuit and 3 IR sensors.
 One IR sensor is directed upward and is used to play the lights while the other two are on the sides and are used to change the pattern of colors or change the mode (one hand change the color, two hands change the mode).
 The lights are played with music unless there is a hand on top.
 As in the previous version the scale of VU meter is adapted automatically in software but with a different algorithm: a IIR filter calculates the average sound intensity and that is used as 1/4 of the scale.
 This works better than computing the maximum sound intensity and use that value as the maximum of the scale as a occasional loud sound do not suddenly scale down the lights.
 Usually the beat of the music is 4 times louder than the average sound intensity so the VU meter fully light up when the is a beat.